 On Lingopie, we have thousands of hours of excellent international television in both French and Spanish, so you can binge on great series while you learn along the way.

-Whether you’re just starting out or have been learning Spanish or French for a while, you can choose from shows for all ages to match your level in either language.
+Whether you’re just starting out or have been learning Spanish or French for a while, you can choose from your favorite shows, including netflix ones, for all ages to match your level in either language.

 Every show is streamed with subtitles in its native language, and every word, phrase, or bit of slang is clickable, giving you real-time translations of vocabulary you don’t understand.